 Designing your layout to take advantage of natural light will cut down on the amount of electricity you use to light your home during the day.
 In the kitchen, pay special attention to the direction of the sunlight so that you can position the refrigerator, and separate freezer if you have one, where they won’t be in direct sunlight, which brings a surprising amount of warmth with it.
 It’s also a good practice to keep the refrigerator away from the stove and ovens to avoid the excess energy use needed to keep them cold in a warmer space.

-These are just a few tips, and we have many more.
-TWD has been in the home remodeling business in Peoria for 20 years, so we know the concerns of our community.
+These are just a few home remodeling tips, and we have many more.
+TWD has been in the home remodeling business in the Greater Phoenix area for over 20 years, so we know the concerns of our community.
 If you would like to learn more about green options for your home remodeling, give us a call at 623-544-1211.
 Our certified design professionals would be happy to discuss your remodeling plans with you.